10 Scary Life Facts That Parents Won't Tell Their Kids

 The standard working model is changing but chances are you'll be placed in a similar situation for at least part of your adult life.

-You Can't Afford a House
+4. You Likely Won't Afford a House

 Did your parents ever tell you that one day you'll grow up and have a nice home of your own?